-A lot of the homes and cottages had home gyms in them, and one of the items that seemed to be in just about every one of them were these mini trampolines.
-At first I thought they were just adorable (I hadn’t been on a trampoline since elementary school, after all) but as time went by and I kept seeing them pop up everywhere, I became intrigued.
+Many homes and cottages had home gyms in them, and one of the items that seemed to be in just about every one of them was these mini trampolines.
+At first, I thought they were just adorable (I hadn’t been on a trampoline since elementary school, after all), but as time passed and I kept seeing them pop up everywhere, I became intrigued.
 What’s the big deal?
 I thought.
 So one time, I asked one of my clients what the little trampoline really did in a home gym.
 It lets me do all kinds of exercises I wouldn’t normally be able to do by taking the stress off my joints she replied.
 And we left it at that.

-Either way, a decent model was coming in at just under a hundred bucks, and I had been looking for something to do while nursing a sciatica flare up (from overworking my body) and a subsequental knee (re)injury (an old childhood injury that flares up every now and again) from favouring the one side of my body.
+Either way, a decent model was coming in at just under a hundred bucks.
+I had been looking for something to do while nursing a sciatica flare-up (from overworking my body) and a subsequent knee (re)injury (an old childhood injury that flares up every now and again) from favoring the one side of my body.
 Long story short, I left said sports store with a new mini trampoline in tow, determined to find out what all the fuss was about.

 Me: Yay!
 Trampoline